Spawn (1997 film): Production

 Columbia Pictures showed interest in making a film adaptation of Spawn when the comic book was launched in 1992.
 Negotiations fell through as Todd McFarlane felt that the studio was not giving him enough creative control.
 He eventually sold the film rights to New Line Cinema for $1 in exchange for creative input and merchandising rights.
-New Line president Michael DeLuca, a comic book collector himself, expressed interest in having "a character that has as established an audience as Spawn", while declaring that success hinged on an adaptation that "maintains a PG-13 rating but retains its darkness."
+New Line president Michael De Luca, a comic book collector himself, expressed interest in having "a character that has as established an audience as Spawn", while declaring that success hinged on an adaptation that "maintains a PG-13 rating but retains its darkness."

 As visual effects were an important production concern, the film was to be produced by Pull Down Your Pants Pictures, a company formed by former Industrial Light & Magic artists Mark A.Z.
-Dippé, Clint Goldman, and Steve 'Spaz' Williams.
+Dippé, Clint Goldman and Steve 'Spaz' Williams.
 Dippé was slated to direct the film, with Goldman as producer, and Williams as second unit director and visual effects supervisor.
 Dippé and Williams, who at the time was the only one of the three still attached to ILM, called the film opportunity "our ticket out of the company".
 The script would be written by Alan B. McElroy, who, along with writing the Spawn comic book, also wrote many episodes of the Todd McFarlane's Spawn animated series.

 Michael Jai White found Al Simmons' character appealing; he described Spawn as "the most tragic character I've encountered in any cinematic production."
 He says it was a challenge to make audiences sympathize with a government assassin who comes back from hell.
 White had to endure two to four hours of make-up work, including a full glued-on bodysuit, yellow contact lenses that irritated his eyes, and a mask that restricted his breathing.
 He said that his long-time experience with martial arts helped him to endure the uncomfortable prosthetics, giving him "strong will and unbreakable concentration."
 The makeup for John Leguizamo as Clown took eight hours to apply at first, but they later got the process down to about four hours.
 It left him with blisters and callouses on his face and neck.
 Leguizamo found the heavy prosthetics of his costume for the Clown to be claustrophobic, and the costume lacked any kind of a cooling system so he would sweat excessively.
 He compared the situation to wearing a full body condom.